Finnish poetry: 1960s

-Post WWII Finland underwent an urbanisation which changed poets’ relationships with culture and nature, specifically the forest.
-Like much of Europe and the western world, 1960's Finland saw an artistic period of challenging old taboo's where its poetry become heavily politicised.
+Post WWII Finland underwent an urbanisation which changed poets' relationships with culture and nature, specifically the forest.
+Like much of Europe and the western world, 1960s Finland saw an artistic period of challenging old taboo's where its poetry become heavily politicised.
 Though there also existed a school of poets who avoided politics and social idioms altogether.
 Their use of free rhythm, lack of rhyme and symbolic imagery showed a scepticism towards worldly politics in favour of honing lyrical expression.

-After the war era of the 1930s, Finland’s poetry mainly consisted of lines of prayer and mourning.
+After the war era of the 1930s, Finland's poetry mainly consisted of lines of prayer and mourning.
 However, as the turmoil settled in later decades its poetry became one of consideration, a reflection on past conflict as well as the international conflict beginning to rise with the Cold War where Finland found itself between powers from both East and West.
 This change in poetic attitude was in direct relation to the increase of Western consumer products alongside increases in income and mobility which gave well-to-do Finns the luxury of indulgent free time (City 514).
 The rapid urbanisation that also began in this period also brought forth buildings bearing no historical roots to folkloric history disrupting both a sense of cultural identity and social cohesion within these new cities.
-Nonetheless the rise of East/ West politics and the discussion of international relations inspired younger more ambitious poets whose thinking predominantly came from Leftist Marxism.
+Nonetheless, the rise of East/ West politics and the discussion of international relations inspired younger more ambitious poets whose thinking predominantly came from Leftist Marxism.